codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 }
 ```

 This will win over any other rule.
-It is advised to avoid using !important as there are other ways to achieve the same result and this cannot be overriden in any way later.
+It is advised to avoid using `!important` as there are other ways to achieve the same result and this cannot be overriden in any way later.

-In the left top hand pane, in example.html on line 7, try to add `!important` after `      color:red`.
-Then refresh the preview underneath and you will see the color change to red!

 2) Specificity of CSS rule selectors.

-If no !important is found, the browser will calculate the specificity of the selector and then choose the property whose selector has the highest specificity.
+If no `!important` is found, the browser will calculate the specificity of the selector and then choose the property whose selector has the highest specificity.
 We will see in the next section how to calculate the CSS specificity.

 3) Sequence of declaration.